jnessier/Flash/README.md

 ];
 ```

-**Please note** The storage has to be an array or ArrayAccess/ArrayObject-implementation.
+**Please note** The storage has to be an array or an ArrayAccess-implementation.

 When your DI container supports inflectors (e.g. [league/container](https://container.thephpleague.com/3.x/inflectors/)),
  you can optionally register `Neoflow/FlashMessages/FlashAwareInterface` as inflector to your container definition.